Autumn Kabocha with Miso

 Once you do that, the rest of the recipe is a cinch.
 Just simmer thin slices of kabocha in a large skillet with dried red peppers and sake.
 Once the squash is tender, stir in a mixture of miso and a little more sake.
 That’s it.

-The creamy, thick sauce is full-on savory-salty tasting — a perfect compliment to the sweetness of the kabocha.
+The creamy, thick sauce is full-on savory-salty tasting — a perfect complement to the sweetness of the kabocha.
 I garnished it with some cilantro just because I liked the herbal note it added.

 So, save those big Jack-O-Lantern pumpkins for porch decorations, and reach for the Japanese pumpkin for good autumn eats.